lingkangjie/Computing_Vision/OpenCV_learning/official_tutorial/README.md

 4. Use fillPoly() to fill mask Mat with 1, and mask(bitwise_and() function) source image

 ## dbt_face_detection.cpp
-Goal: use LBP(local binary pattern) features and cascade classifier for face detection
 ### Backgound Knowledge of LBP
 LBP is a type of visual descriptor used for classification in computer vision.
 The basic idea of LBP is, as "local" meaning indicates, LBP will be applied to cells(e.g. 16X16 pixels for each cell) of image.
 For each pixel in a cell, LBP compares the